-To that end, we've lined up plans ranging from cheap options that give you just a few hundred megabytes to plans that provide unlimited data at surprisingly appealing rates.
+The trick to finding the best cell phone plan for seniors starts with figuring out what you're willing to pay and homing in on an offer that meets your budget.
+To that end, we've lined up plans ranging from cheap options that give you just a few hundred megabytes to the best unlimited data plans providing lots of data at surprisingly appealing rates.
 We also consider plans that keep you covered should you travel.
 (And if your retirement years include a lot of globetrotting, be sure to check out our review of the best international phone plans you can use on your travels.)

 Let's dive into the best cell phone plans from seniors to find one that meets your needs.